 The effectiveness of the proposed FCR method was evaluated by comparing its accuracy, stability and execution time to a set of popular feature selection methods.
 A set of five remote sensing and one synthetic data set, all containing redundancy, were used to compare the methods.
 The feature selection methods were each tested in combination with two criteria for feature relevance: the MI between the candidate feature(s) and the class labels, and the accuracy of a naïve Bayes classifier trained on the candidate feature(s).
 The FS method in combination with the JMI criterion is recognised as providing competitive performance on high dimensional problems (Brown et al., 2012), and consequently was also included in the tested methods.
 FS-NaïveBC provided the best accuracy performance but the worst stability performance.
 In a similar vein, FS-MI provided the best stability performance but the second worst accuracy performance.
 The FCR method performed well overall, with both naïve Bayes and MI criteria.
 Although FCR did not quite achieve the best performance in accuracy or stability alone, it was the highest ranked method when considering the accuracy and stability measures in combination.
+Another benefit of FCR is its relative speed compared to greedy search FS and BE type methods.

 While the MI criterion is attractive in its ability to describe non-linear correlations and complementarity between features (Brown et al., 2012), the curse of dimensionality limits its application in practice, particularly for high dimensional problems.
 Part of the motivation for the JMI and other criteria presented in Brown et al. (2012), is to circumvent this problem by formulating low dimensional approximations to MI.
 The naïve Bayes criterion also avoids the curse of dimensionality as it treats the features as independent.
 Intuitively, one may suspect that this assumption is overly crude to be useful in practice, but naïve Bayes does perform well for a variety of real world problems (Hand and Yu, 2001), including the data sets used in our study.
 In FCR, the features are evaluated in isolation, so dimensionality and representivity issues are less of a concern than for the FS and BE methods which evaluate combinations of features.
 Although FCR worked well with either criterion, the results favour the use of MI as it was faster and produced a better non-dominant ranking than naïve Bayes.

-The need for user specification of clustering level is a weakness of the FCR method.
-This is a subjective choice and different levels can lead to different sets of selected features.
+The need for user specification of dissimilarity threshold is a weakness of the FCR method.
+This is a subjective choice and different thresholds can lead to different sets of selected features.
 No user intervention is required for the other methods considered in this study.
-A possible way to automate this choice would be to extract clusters from all levels in the hierarchy, select a set of features from the best clusters at each level, and then use a performance measure such as the accuracy of a k-NN classifier to choose the best set of features.
-The need for visual inspection of the dendrogram to make the choice of clustering level also limits the dimensionality of data that the FCR method can practically be applied to.
+A possible way to automate this choice would be to extract clusters from all levels in the hierarchy, select a set of features from the best clusters at each level, and then use a performance measure such as the accuracy of a k-NN classifier to choose the best set of features overall.
+The need for visual inspection of the dendrogram to make the choice of dissimilarity threshold also limits the dimensionality of data that the FCR method can practically be applied to.
 For data sets of hundreds or thousands of features, the dendrogram would likely be too cluttered to make a sensible choice and a feature selection algorithm other than FCR may be more appropriate.
 It is worth noting that for problems where feature stability and user specification of preferred variables are not required, FS-NaïveBC may be a more sensible choice of feature selection method.
 It achieved the best accuracy results and does not require any user intervention as with FCR.